-The following resources are provided for the convenience of project and program sponsors and were current at the time of this writing.
+The following resources have been updated as of February 2023 and are provided for the convenience of project and program sponsors and were current at the time of this writing.
 The Alameda CTC is not responsible for any changes to others' websites that might render the information below obsolete or incorrect.

-• Caltrans Cost Estimating Resources Caltrans provides a number of resources for preparing cost estimates at various stages of project development.
-For an overview of cost estimating resources, access the Caltrans Cost Estimating webpage, which contains a "...collection of policy, tools, guidance, training, best practices and lessons learned... ...to assist in the development of cost estimates that are complete and accurate, reflecting the true scope of work to be performed and reflecting current market trends." http://www.dot.ca.gov/hq/oppd/costest/costest.htm
+Caltrans Cost Estimating Resources

+Caltrans provides a number of resources for preparing cost estimates at various stages of project development.
+For an overview of cost estimating resources, access the Caltrans Cost Estimating webpage, which contains a "...collection of policy, tools, guidance, training, best practices and lessons learned... ...to assist in the development of cost estimates that are complete and accurate, reflecting the true scope of work to be performed and reflecting current market trends." https://dot.ca.gov/programs/design/cost-estimating-improvements